CodingItWrong/websocket-echo-expo/README.md

 # websocket-echo-expo

-A simple WebSocket client using Expo and React Native.
+A simple WebSocket client using Expo and React Native, for Android, iOS, and Web.

 Because some abstractions over WebSocket only work in the browser, compatibility with this tool demonstrates that a given WebSocket backend is standards-compliant and works in React Native too.